klaemo/node-container/README.md

 node-container
 ===
-Create a docker container from a node app and run it.
+Create a docker container from a node app and run it, because we're hipster like that.

 ## WIP not done yet!